 What is Gingivitis?Gum disease is quite simply caused because of the buildup of dental plaque on the teeth.
 This substance that keeps accumulating and coats the teeth contains bacteria, most of which are harmless, but there are also some that are a threat to the gums.
 If adequate dental hygiene is not maintained, these plaque deposits continue to buildup resulting in gum irritation, inflammation and gum diseases like gingivitis.
-Gingivitis is a mild form of periodontal disease, which is the clinical term for gum disease.
-It can cause considerable discomfort because of redness, inflammation and swelling of the gums, which become tender and are likely to bleed a lot more easily.

-.
+Causes of GingivitisLike many other dental health problems, gingivitis is caused due to poor dental hygiene or other factors that allow the buildup of plaque, thereby contributing to tooth decay.
 The condition can even progress to affect the supporting bones and tissue in what is described as severe periodontal disease.
 While the causes are pretty obvious, there are some risk factors that you should be aware of:

 - Uncontrolled diabetes greatly increases the risk